How does the same OneNote page look on different mobile devices?

 Here is the original page:

-As you can see, it contains several tags, a table, a picture and a very important handwritten reminder!
+can see, it contains several tags, a table, a picture and a very important handwritten reminder!

 Now let us load the page to different mobile OneNote applications and see if they help us not to forget anything and carry all necessary information with us.

 Well, everything seems to be in a place.
 The page does even fit the screen resolution, so you wouldn’t need to scroll.
 Excellent result.